Drug Evaluation Committee 2009-38 The pros and cons of having the establisher of a clinical trial review committee serve on the committee

 Question

-GCP Article 28, Paragraph 1, Operational Notification 4 states that "The head of the site may attend a clinical trial review committee established by the site, but may not be a member of the committee or participate in its deliberations or voting.
+GCP Article 28, Paragraph 1, Operational Notification 4 states that "The Chairperson of the site may attend a clinical trial review committee established by the site, but may not be a member of the committee or participate in the deliberations or voting.
 The head of the site may attend a clinical trial review committee meeting established by the site.
-However, the head of the site may not be a member of the investigational review committee established by himself/herself because he/she may influence the outcome of the deliberations of the investigational review committee.
+However, the chairpersons of the investigational review committees listed in Article 27, Paragraph 1, Items 2 to 8 are not allowed to be members of the investigational review committees established by the investigational review committees themselves.
 Is it possible for an establisher of a clinical trial review committee listed in Article 27, Paragraph 1, Items 2-8 to become a member of a clinical trial review committee established by itself and participate in deliberations and voting?

 We do not see any problem with the establisher of a clinical trial review committee listed in GCP Article 27, Paragraph 1, Items 2 to 8 becoming a member of such a committee.
-The reason why the head of a medical institution cannot be a member of a clinical trial review committee established by himself/herself is that "the head of the medical institution has a great deal of influence from his/her position as the head of the medical institution" and "the independence of the clinical trial review committee would be compromised because he/she would have to deliberate the matters he/she requested to be deliberated by him/herself".
+The reason why the Chairperson of a medical institution cannot be a member of a clinical trial review committee established by himself/herself is that "the Chairperson has a great deal of influence from his/her position as the head of the medical institution" and "the independence of the clinical trial review committee would be compromised because he/she would have to deliberate the matters he/she has requested to be deliberated by him/herself".
 The above-mentioned investigative review committees are set up by the same person.
-Since the establisher of the above-mentioned clinical trial review committee is not the party who requests deliberations, its positioning differs from that of the head of the implementing medical institution in this respect.
-However, if the establisher of the above-mentioned investigational review committee concurrently serves as the head of a certain medical institution, he/she cannot participate in the review of clinical trials conducted at that medical institution (GCP Article 29, Paragraph 1, Guidance 7).
+Since the establisher of the above-mentioned Clinical Trial Review Committee is not the party who requests deliberations, its positioning differs from that of the Chairperson of the implementing medical institution in this respect.
+However, if the above Chairperson of a clinical trial review committee also serves as the head of a certain medical institution, he/she cannot participate in the review of a clinical trial conducted at that medical institution (GCP Article 29, Paragraph 1, Guidance 7).

 In addition, Article 27, Paragraph 2 of the GCP stipulates the requirements for a person who establishes a clinical trial review committee (establisher of a clinical trial review committee) as listed in Paragraph 1, Items 2 through 4.
 These requirements include those necessary to avoid influencing the deliberations of the Clinical Trial Review Committee.